mariask2/topics2themes/README.md

 conda install joblib

-If you want to use the functionality of running the topic modelling as a flask server, you also need to have the following installed:

 pip install Flask

 pip install -U flask-cors

+If you want to plot extracted terms, you also need:

+conda install matplotlib

 When you run the code the first time, you'll get the following error message: